danielacarrion/GIS4Schools_documentation/_build/html/_sources/part3/rs_satelliteimages.rst.txt

 	The satellite image(s) are displayed.

-.. note:: **True colour synthesis:** |br|
-	Satellite Red band → Image Red colour channel |br|
-	Satellite Green band → Image Green colour channel |br|
-	Satellite Blue band → Image Blue colour channel

 However, `Sentinel Hub EO Browser <https://www.sentinel-hub.com/explore/eobrowser/>`_ shows the following additional pre-built colour composites:

-- **False colour** (:numref:`Fig8_EObrowser`).
+**a.
+False colour** (:numref:`Fig8_EObrowser`).
 This is the well-know colour composite used to evaluate vegetation biomass and health.
 It uses the near infrared (NIR), Red, and Green spectral bands, represented as Red, Green and Blue colours respectively:

 - Vegetation is from dark red to light red,
 - Urban areas are cyan or tan,
 - Bare soils are from dark brown to light brown,
 - Water is black or dark blue,
 - Snow and ice are cyan or blue,
+- Clouds are white,
 - Wildfires are white (the smoke plume).

+.. note:: **False colour synthesis:** |br|
+	Satellite NIR band → Image Red colour channel |br|
+	Satellite Red band → Image Green colour channel |br|
+	Satellite Green band → Image Blue colour channel

 .. _Fig8_EObrowser:
 .. figure:: /img/3/Fig8_EObrowser.png